RotesWasser/SpotifySync/README.md

 ## TODO
 * Sync Configuration UI
     * Management of existing sync jobs
+    * Manual trigger of a sync
     * ~~Creation of sync jobs~~
 * Handling of sync failures (e-mail on token expiry, etc.)
 * Customized landing and login pages
 * CSRF Protection
 * Sanitization of Data displayed in the config UI originating from Spotify
     * Prevent XSS and other injections
+* Increasing robustness
+    * Handling rate-limits, including dynamically finding a playlist update rate that the Spotify API is comfortable with
+    * Generally increased fault tolerance
 * Containerization
 * Monitoring instrumentation
 * Supporting playlists as sync source?